Extraltodeus/ComfyUI-AutomaticCFG/README.md

 My own version "from scratch" of a self-rescaling CFG / anti-burn.
 It ain't much but it's honest work.

 ## Last update (14.05.24):
 - added node: **preset loader**.
 Can do what the other can and much more!
-Mostly tested on SDXL!
+Mostly tested on SDXL and full of mathematical nonsense 😀!
     - About some of the presets:
         - "Awesome_attention": Just try it.
 [Do it](https://www.youtube.com/watch?v=ZXsQAXx_ao0).
         - "Enhanced_details_and_tweaked_attention" works better with 24 steps than 12 or on simple compositions.